Causes of snoring and sleep apnoea

-Snoring is a common condition that affects up to 50 % of the population.
-It is a common cause of relationship difficulties and social embarrassment.
 Snoring is caused by obstruction of the upper airway which consists of the nose, mouth and throat.
 Obstruction at any point along the airway can cause snoring.
-Nasal obstruction can therefore be implicated.
+Nasal obstruction can, therefore, be implicated.

 Often snoring is caused by vibration of the soft tissues at the back of the mouth and large tonsils may contribute to obstruction at this site.
 The size and shape of the jaw are also important as they control the back of the tongue which can collapse backwards when the patient is asleep causing obstruction and thus snoring.